 All scripts in Celtx have a History.
-Documents save three seconds after each change, storing a complete version to your History menu.
+Documents save thirty seconds after each change, storing a complete version to your History menu.

 For subscribed users, the option to "Restore" a previous version of a script is also available via the History menu.
 Additionally, you can name as well as "favor" any versions you wish for easy access.

 Viewing History Versions

 To view your history versions, click "File" and then "History".
 Yours, and your collaborators', versions will be sorted by day.
 Click on any version to 'preview' it.

 Restore a History Version